-Vulvovaginitis is inflammation or infection of the vulva and vagina.
+Vulvovaginitis or vaginitis is swelling or infection of the vulva and vagina.

-A lack of estrogen in postmenopausal women can result in vaginal dryness and thinning of vaginal and vulvar skin, which may also lead to or worsen genital itching and burning.
+Low estrogen levels in women after menopause can cause vaginal dryness and thinning of the skin of the vagina and vulva.
+These factors may lead to or worsen genital itching and burning.

-If you have been diagnosed with a yeast infection in the past, you can try treatment with over-the-counter products.
+If you have been diagnosed with a yeast infection in the past and know the symptoms, you can try treatment with over-the-counter products.
 However, if your symptoms do not completely disappear in about a week, contact your health care provider.
 Many other infections have similar symptoms.

-A wet prep (microscopic evaluation of vaginal discharge) is usually done to identify a vaginal infection or overgrowth of yeast or bacteria.
-In some cases, a culture of the vaginal discharge may identify the organism causing the infection.
+A wet prep (examining vaginal discharge under a microscope) is usually done to identify a vaginal infection or overgrowth of yeast or bacteria.
+In some cases, a culture of the vaginal discharge may identify the germ that is causing the infection.

-A biopsy of the irritated area on the vulva may be recommended if there are no signs of infection.
+A biopsy (a test of the tissue) of the irritated area on the vulva may be recommended if there are no signs of infection.

 Proper treatment of an infection is usually very effective.

-Call your health care provider if vulvovaginitis symptoms are present or if known vulvovaginitis does not respond to treatment.
+Call your health care provider if you have symptoms of vulvovaginitis, or if treatment you receive for vulvovaginitis does not relieve your symptoms.